10 Tips to Make Healthy Living Fun for Kids

 Smoothies are another great option for kids.
 Let them pick the ingredients—each recipe is a different mix-and-match experiment.
 Here are three of my favorites!

 If your children are finicky eaters, you can sneak some green vegetables into their smoothies.
 If your child is taking encapsulated supplements, but has a hard time swallowing pills, you could break the capsules up and put the contents in the smoothie to make them easier to take.
 You can also add a probiotic powder (which I think everyone, including children, should be taking on a daily basis–chewable probiotics are a favorite with my younger patients.) or protein powder.
-Some of the flavored protein powders like Mend Chocolate Mint are especially good for kids because you don’t have to do anything to them—just add almond milk, shake, and go!
+Some of the flavored protein powders like Paleo Protein Vanilla Bean are especially good for kids because you don’t have to do anything to them—just add almond milk, shake, and go!

 #3 Make your own healthy sweet treats together.
 You can control what goes into homemade treats and avoid all those processed ingredients from the store.
 Try this recipe for gelatin “jigglers,” or these gluten-free, dairy-free peppermint brownie bites.